trailofbits/algo/docs/deploy-from-script-or-cloud-init-to-localhost.md

 # Deploy from script or cloud-init

 You can use `install.sh` to prepare the environment and deploy AlgoVPN on the local Ubuntu server in one shot using cloud-init, or run the script directly on the server after it's been created.
 The script doesn't configure any parameters in your cloud, so you're on your own to configure related [firewall rules](/docs/firewalls.md), a floating IP address and other resources you may need.
 The output of the install script (including the p12 and CA passwords) can be found at `/var/log/algo.log`, and user config files will be installed into the `/opt/algo/configs/localhost` directory.
-If you need to update users later, change the user list in `/opt/algo/config.cfg` and run `./algo update-users` from that directory.
+If you need to update users later, `cd /opt/algo`, change the user list in `config.cfg`, install additional dependencies as in step 4 of the [main README](https://github.com/trailofbits/algo/blob/master/README.md), and run `./algo update-users` from that directory.

 ## Cloud init deployment